-According to tradition, all females from age 12 and all males from age 13 must fast.
-The traditional fast encompasses a full 24-hour period, beginning after the Erev Yom Kippur meal and extending to the following evening.
+Customarily, all people from age 13 must fast (in some communities, girls begin at age 12 and boys at age 13).
+The fast encompasses a full 24-hour period, beginning after the Erev Yom Kippur meal and extending to the following evening.
 During this time, no eating or drinking is permitted.

 Judaism has a deep reverence for life, and though the Yom Kippur fast is of great importance, it is never allowed to jeopardize health.
 Those too ill to fast (or to fast fully) are prohibited from doing so.
 Those who need to take medication are allowed, as are pregnant women or women who have just given birth.

 Yom Kippur ends with a single, long blast of the shofar.
 The stirring sound of the shofar at the conclusion of the holiday has many different explanations.
 One is that the practice recalls the giving of the Torah at Sinai (when the shofar also was blown).
-Another is that the shofar signals the triumph of Israel over its sins for another year and heralds the possible coming of the messianic age.
+Another is that the shofar signals the triumph of the Jewish community over its sins for another year.

 In the Congregation

-The heart of the Yom Kippur experience is congregational worship.
-It is a mitzvah to attend all the services on Yom Kippur, from Kol Nidrei in the evening, throughout the next day, ending with N’ilah (concluding services) and the sounding of the shofar.
+The heart of the Yom Kippur liturgical experience is congregational and communal worship.
+Yom Kippur, like Shabbat, is a day when one refrains from work.
+Leviticus 23:32 describes Yom Kippur as a Shabbat Shabbaton – a sabbath of complete rest.
+So it is seen as a mitzvah (commandment) to attend all the services on Yom Kippur, from Kol Nidrei in the evening, throughout the next day, ending with N’ilah (concluding services) and the sounding of the shofar.
 A memorial service (Yizkor) is included on Yom Kippur, and Havdalah (a service of separation) is recited at the end of the day, following the sounding of the shofar.
 A joyous “break-the-fast” meal is served at the conclusion of services, either at the congregation or at home.

-The Erev Yom Kippur service is called Kol Nidrei, meaning “all vows,” and refers to the special liturgical formulation chanted by Jews solely on Yom Kippur.
+The Erev Yom Kippur service is called Kol Nidrei, meaning “all vows,” and refers to the special liturgical formulation chanted solely on Yom Kippur, during the evening service at the beginning of the holiday.
 It is a legal formula for the annulment of vows, which dates back many centuries.
 The practice of reciting Kol Nidrei probably began in about the 9th century C.E.
-Recited in a mix of Hebrew and Aramaic, the vernacular language of the time, Kol Nidrei cancels and annuls all unintended vows made during the previous year.
-Traditionally, Kol Nidrei is chanted three times, though only once in some Reform congregations.
-In many settings, the haunting melody is played on a violin, viola or cello.
-The threefold repetition most likely derives from the ancient practice of reciting all official proclamations three times.
-(Syme 25) During the chanting of Kol Nidrei, the Torah scrolls are held by leaders of the community as the congregation stands together in silence.
+Recited in a mix of Hebrew and Aramaic, the vernacular language of the time, Kol Nidrei cancels and annuls all unintended vows made to God during the previous year.

-Beginning at sundown prior to Kol Nidrei, it is customary to render ourselves less comfortable through a variety of means, including fasting.
-Therefore, a family meal, known as se’udah mafseket (the concluding meal before the fast) traditionally is eaten before sundown, with the candle lighting happening at the end of the meal.
-This process is a way to mark the entree of Yom Kippur into the home and, with that blessing, the fast begins.
+Beginning at sundown prior to Kol Nidrei, it is customary to begin some of the ritual practices of Yom Kippur.
+Therefore, a family meal, known as se’udah mafseket (the concluding meal before the fast) customarily is eaten before sundown, with the candle lighting happening at the end of the meal.
+This process is a way to mark the entrance of Yom Kippur into the home and, with that blessing, the fast begins.

-By reciting prayers in a synagogue on Yom Kippur we atone for transgressions against God.
-For wrongs committed against other people, it has become customary to seek out friends and relatives whom we have wronged during the year and to ask their forgiveness before Yom Kippur begins.
-The holiday is a time when families should be at peace, and gives us a yearly opportunity to put aside past hurts and create a new beginning.
+By reciting prayers in a synagogue on Yom Kippur, we atone for transgressions against God.
+For wrongs committed against other people, however, it has become customary to seek out friends and relatives whom we have wronged during the year and to ask their forgiveness before Yom Kippur begins.
+The holiday is a time when families should be at peace and gives us a yearly opportunity to put aside past hurts and create a new beginning.